No Wagering Bingo Sites (2026) — Keep What You Win

 Betfred Bingo

 Not a pure no-wagering offer, to be fair.
 The £10 bingo bonus has 1x wagering attached — one round of tickets and it clears, you will barely notice — but the 100 free spins are genuinely zero-wagering.
 Spin winnings hit your cash balance directly.
 Registration needs promo code BINGO100 and the qualification window runs 14 days.
 What Betfred brings that smaller sites cannot is decades of brand weight.
 Operating since 1967.
 Playtech software behind the bingo rooms.
 A solid room schedule without anything flashy.
-If you want boring-reliable over exciting-risky, this is it.
+Not the flashiest option.
+But if steady and predictable sounds better than exciting and unpredictable, Betfred fits.

 MrQ Bingo

 Completely different animal.
 Lindar Media built MrQ on its own proprietary software and wrapped the entire brand around a single principle — no wagering on anything.
 Not just the welcome deal.
 Every promotion.
 Verify your phone number at signup and 10 free spins land immediately, no deposit needed.
 Then deposit and spend £10 per day for four days and another 200 spins accumulate (50 daily).
 All paid as cash, no cap.
 Bingo-wise the operation is smaller than Playtech sites — five rooms running 30-ball and 90-ball — but there is a loyal community in there.
-The 48-hour expiry on spins is aggressive.
-TrustPilot is mixed, with recurring gripes about customer support response times and the odd technical hiccup.
+Watch the expiry — 48 hours for spins, which does not leave much room.
+Reviews on TrustPilot are a mixed bag.
+Support response times come up a lot, and a few people have mentioned glitches.
 But on bonus terms alone?
 Among the fairest in the UK.

 Other Sites With No-Wagering Bingo Offers